George Curzon, 1st Marquess Curzon of Kedleston: Legacy

 By special remainders, although he had no son, two of Curzon's peerages survive to the present day.
 His barony of Ravensdale went first to his eldest daughter, Irene Curzon, 2nd Baroness Ravensdale, and then to his grandson Nicholas Mosley, both of whom sat in the House of Lords, while his Viscount Scarsdale title went to a nephew.
 His great-great-grandson Daniel Mosley, 4th Baron Ravensdale, is a current member of the House of Lords, having been elected as a representative hereditary peer.

 Curzon Hall, the home of the faculty of science at the University of Dhaka, is named after him.
 Curzon had inaugurated the building in 1904.

 Curzon Gate, a ceremonial gate, was erected by Maharaja Bijay Chand Mahatab in the heart of Burdwan town and was renamed to commemorate Lord Curzon's visit to the town in 1904, which was renamed as Bijay Toran after the independence of India in 1947.

 Curzon Road, the road connecting India Gate, the memorial dedicated to the Indian fallen during the Great War of 1914–18, and Connaught Place, in New Delhi was named after him.
 It has since been renamed Kasturba Gandhi Marg.
 The apartment buildings on the same road are named after him.

-The George Nathaniel Curzon Foundation was established in 2025 to commemorate the centenary of Curzon's death.